gallochris/cbb-docs/hugo_source/content/player-stats/07-blocks-and-steals.md

 `%Blocks = Total Player's Blocks / (%Min * Opponents' 2-point attempts)`

-For example, Sagaba Konate of West Virginia posted a 15.64 block percentage in the 2017-2018 season.
-A block percentage of 15.64 percent was good for 2nd in the country.
+For example, Jeff Otchere of Stony Brook posted a 16.25 block percentage in the 2018-2019 season.
+A block percentage of 16.25 percent was good for 1st in the country.

-Konater had 116 blocks playing in 61.6% of West Virginia's minutes.
-West Virginia opponent's attempted 1962 2-point field goals.
+Otchere had 78 blocks playing in 44.7% of Stony Brook's minutes.
+Stony Brook's opponents attempted 1889 2-point field goals.

 Anything **over 8 percent** is above average according to [KenPom](http://kenpom.com/).